GenoMixer/Myeloid-Panel-Coverage/README.md

 Workflow for the Illumina TruSight Myeloid target-based coverage analysis using Snakemake.

+## General Information
+For each Illumina TruSight Myeloid Panel sequencing run on the MiSeq, a target-based coverage analysis is performed to identify the mean coverage, regions and bases failed to reach the target coverage.
+For this, a coverage threshold of 500x and exon/intron boundaries of +/-20bp based on the coding sequences of the target regions were defined.
+The snakemake workflow will be executed from the corresponding flowcell directory and the output data will be stored in a toplevel directory called "coverage".
+The main results of the coverage analyses are stored in sample-wise manner in excel-based worksheets.

 ## Requirement
 - Linux (tested on Debian v9.13)
 - snakemake v7.25.0